Semang: Beliefs

 In terms of religion, the Semang are animists.
 They believe that not only people, but all natural objects have souls.

 The land of the Semang are imagined in the form of a disk that lies on a huge snake or turtle floating underground.
 The earth is connected with the sky with one or several stone pillars.
 The world is filled with numerous immortal supernatural beings, spirits living on the sky, in stone pillars and underground.
 Skyline is a paradise filled with flowers and fruit trees.
 Supernatural beings have created rain forests to meet the needs of people on earth.
 Some of them in the past lived on the ground as ordinary people and now from time to time come back here, appearing in people in dreams.

 Most supernatural beings have no names, they are often associated with certain natural phenomena or objects, such as wind or fruit trees.
 Others have their names and individual attributes.
 Most of the Semang are afraid of three natural phenomena; thunder, floods and storms.
 The main deity in them is the god of thunder Karey.
-He is not loved and very afraid, he is considered cruel and evil.
+He is not loved and evokes great fear, he is considered cruel and evil.
 Karey, according to local beliefs, carries out an important moral function, imposing punishment on violators of taboo.
 It can cause death, injury or illness through lightning strikes or wildlife attacks.

 In each group there is a shaman called a hala.
 He acts as an intermediary between the visible world of people and the invisible world of spirits.
 Shamans perform rituals and magic rites, practice magic, anticipate the future, cure illnesses, and define a safe place for camp placement.
 Treatment of diseases is carried out using different herbs and magic spells.
 Semang believe that their shamans in a state of trance communicate with supernatural beings, can express them gratitude, as well as learn from them the way to treat a serious illness.

 Shamans can be both men and women.
 There are big and small halas.
 Small halas are ordinary mortals who know some ways of treating.
 For the treatment of diseases, they use certain songs, massage, herbal medicine and spells.
 Sometimes during the healing ceremony, they are part of the trance.
 Great halas, according to the Semang, are people with supernatural abilities.
-Not only do they communicate with spirits through dreams or trance, they themselves are supernatural beings, for example, they can turn into tigers and drive away from wildlife people.
-Big and small halas get their knowledge from the spirits through dreams or from another hook.
+Not only do they communicate with spirits through dreams or trance, they themselves are supernatural beings, for example, they can turn into tigers and drive wildlife away from people.
+Big and small halas get their knowledge from the spirits through dreams or from another hala.
 The best way is to wait on the grave of the deceased shaman until he appears in the likeness of the tiger, and then he will turn to the person and begin to teach the beginner.

 Special rites accompany important events in life, such as birth, disease, death, there are also various rituals of economic orientation.
 When rituals are carried out, animist symbols are used.